 The Cliff Harris Award is presented to the top defensive player in the country representing Division II, III and NAIA colleges and universities.

-Honoring Nation’s Top Small College Player
+Honors Nation’s Top Small College Defensive Player

 The award is named in honor of former Dallas Cowboy great Cliff Harris, an Arkansas native who was offered only one college scholarship to then-NAIA Ouachita Baptist University.
 Harris was passed over for the 1970 NFL draft.
 He signed a free agent contract with the Cowboys and then helped lead Dallas to five Super Bowl appearances during the next decade.
 The hard-hitting Harris played in six Pro Bowls and changed the way the position of free safety was played.